Pagan-Idel/tiktok-engage-tracker/README.md

 Once the dependencies are installed, you can start the development server:

-npm run dev
+npm run dev (enter)

-This command starts the Next.js development server.
-The application will be available at http://localhost:8091.
+This command starts the server.
+Then you can go to the application on any browser at http://localhost:8091.

 Usage

 1. Connect to TikTok Live Like Counter Tool

-   - Open terminal on the root directory of project folder, then run 'npm run dev'.
-   - Open your web browser and go to http://localhost:8091.
    - Enter the TikTok username you want to connect to in the input field.
    - Click the "Connect" button.

 2. View Top 5 Likers

-   - Once connected, the app will display the top 5 users who have sent the most likes in real-time.
+   - Once connected, the app will display the top 5 users who have sent the most likes in the specified's users TikTok Live in real-time.
-   - The list will automatically update every 5 seconds.
+   - The list will automatically update every 3 seconds.

 3. Shuting Down Server, and Clearing Table

    - Once connected, you will see button "Disconnect & Clear Table" - This will disconnet from the live and clear/reset the Top 5 Likers table.
-   - Once connected, you will see button "Shutdown Server" - This will shutdown your 'npm run dev' server (terminal process), once press you may close your browser window safely.
+   - At any time, you will see button "Shutdown Server" - This will shutdown your server (npm run dev process), once pressed you may close your browser window safely.

-Note: You will have to start your server again "npm run dev" if "Shutdown Server" is pressed.
+Note: You will have to start your server again "npm run dev" if "Shutdown Server" is pressed (recommended).